-Whether you are a newbie in fundraising or a seasoned expert, you probably know that the key to successful fundraising lies in building relationships.
+Whether you are a newbie in fundraising or a seasoned expert, you probably know that the key to successful fundraising lies in building relationships with donors.

 When a donor is engaged with a nonprofit organization, they are much more likely to donate again and again (and give in other ways too).

 What is a donor cycle?

 A donor cycle is a vital approach to build a close-knit relationship with donors so that they are more likely to donate again.
 It also helps to strengthen the donor relationship and try to align their values and interests to the nonprofit’s vision and mission.